davideast/firebase-fundamentals-frontend-masters/guide/src/pages/3-cloud-firestore.md

   // Second time, data is updated locally:
   // { fromCache: true, hasPendingWrite: true }

-  // Third time, data is verified by the server:
-  // { fromCache: false, hasPendingWrite: false }
 });

 updateDoc(userDoc, { name: 'David!' });
 ```

 This tells you information about whether the data has been sent to the server and the snapshot was delivered from Firestore's local cache or directly from the network.

-// TODO: Run this test to make sure the 2nd emission happens this way.
-You may need to use the listen config.
-Also check out duplication logic within listeners.
-Maybe just take the time to meet with the SDK team as well.

 As you can see, Firestore is really powerful when it comes to realtime synchronization and offline capabilities.
 We haven't even begun to see querying yet either, but don't worry, it's just up ahead.